-Starting September 24, 2017, the Ministry of Education will launch StudentTranscripts, a web-based service that makes secure transcript sharing between students and participating post-secondary institutions quicker and more convenient.
+Starting September 24, 2017, the Ministry of Education and Child Care will launch StudentTranscripts, a web-based service that makes secure transcript sharing between students and participating post-secondary institutions quicker and more convenient.
 Students will also be able to access other information through this service, such as exam results and scholarship status.
 Please click on the link to see the poster with registration instructions for the new service: 195803 CounsellorsPoster_Sept12_FINAL

 At Westview, we strive to create the best learning opportunities for students.
 School can be an exciting place, and we work hard to provide you with the opportunities to make all 5 years the best experience possible.
 The key to being successful is getting involved and making positive connections.
 One of the wonderful aspects of high school is the chance you have to choose your own path.